 Exhibit Rules for ALL rocketry categories:

-Purpose: These rules apply to how rockets are to be displayed at the fair and what those displays should and should not contain.
-These rules apply to all rockets displayed in the Space Tech division.
+Purpose: These rules apply to how rockets are to be displayed at the state fair and what those displays should and should not contain.
+These rules apply to all rockets displayed in the Engineering & Technology division.